 In 2018, she authored her first book From Chaos to Calm :: Leading Change from the Inside Out, in 2019 she began adjunct teaching at the NC Carteret Community College, began leading thought-provoking Art Tours with People First Tourism who recently launched and ad that has Annelies featured nationwide including Southern Living Magazine (April 2022) and Our State for her Art Tours with Annelies.
-Since 2014 she's been teaching Art in the Garden at the WellFed community garden owned by Irregardless Cafe.
+Since 2014 she's been teaching Art in the Garden at the WellFed Community Garden in Raleigh, NC.

-Annelies is also an ordained minister leading weddings and sacred ceremonies, certified in Reiki, Hatha Yoga CYT-200, is an expressive arts Health Rhythms wellness facilitator and has served on the board of the Art Therapy Institute and as a Nature Arts Facilitator and advisor to CHER- the Center for Human Earth Restoration.
-She currently serves on board for Triangle Art Works.
+Annelies is also an ordained minister leading weddings and sacred ceremonies, certified in Reiki, Hatha Yoga CYT-200, is an expressive arts Health Rhythms wellness facilitator and has served on the board of the Art Therapy Institute and as a Nature Arts Facilitator and advisor to CHER- the Center for Human Earth Restoration, and recently served on board for Triangle Art Works.